 From cute coves, to lovely beaches and even islands you can drive over to – it has so much to offer!

-It was incredible to find and such a well kept secret, I almost feel bad writing about it.
-Savvy fans of Vera (a detective drama on ITV) will also recognise this as a shooting location in the latest series in 2020 too!
+It was incredible to find and such a well-kept secret, I almost feel bad writing about it.
+Savvy fans of Vera (a detective drama on ITV) will also recognise this as a filming location!

 The Holy Island of Lindisfarne

-One of my favourite places in UK is the Holy Island of Lindisfarne in Northumberland.
+One of my favourite places in the UK is the Holy Island of Lindisfarne in Northumberland.

-Another place you have to visit while you’re here is St.Aidan’s Winery that is home to Lindisfarne Mead.
-Here, you can sample some of the amazing drink and buy some to take home.
+Another place you have to visit while you’re here is St.Aidan’s Winery which is home to Lindisfarne Mead.
+Here, you can sample some of the amazing drinks and buy some to take home.